glasgowneuro/attys-scope/README.md

 ![alt tag](screenshot.png)

-The screenshot above shows attys_scope in action under Windows where it feeds the data into a Python program which then plots a bar graph in realtime.
+The screenshot above shows attys-scope in action under Windows where it feeds the data into a Python program which then plots a bar graph in realtime.

 ## Requires